AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Access types (pointers)
 -----------------------

-Pointers are a potentially dangerous construct with regards to safety in programming languages, which is in opposition with Ada's stated goal.
+Pointers are a potentially dangerous construct, which conflicts with Ada's underlying philosophy.

-There are two ways in which Ada does its best to shield programmers from the dangers of pointers:
+There are two ways in which Ada helps shield programmers from the dangers of pointers:

-1. The first one, that we have already been studying all along, is to enable the programmer to not use them.
-Parameter modes, arrays, varying size types, are all constructs which allows the programmer to not use pointers, where he would have used them in C.
+1. One approach, which we have already seen, is to provide alternative features so that the programmer does not need to use pointers.
+Parameter modes, arrays, and varying size types are all constructs that can replace typical pointer usages in C.

-2. The second one is by making pointers construct as safe and restricted as possible, by default, allowing escape hatches when the programmer tells the language that he really knows what he is doing.
+2. Second, Ada has made pointers as safe and restricted as possible, but allows "escape hatches" when the programmer explicitly requests them and presumably will be exercising such features with appropriate care.

-In this class, we will only teach the very basics of Ada pointers, which are called accesses, because there are almost always better ways than to resort to the advanced features directly.

-If you need the unsafe features, you can learn more about those `unsafe features <TODO_ACCESS_TYPES_ADVANCED_LINK>`_.
+This course covers the basics of Ada pointers, which are known as "access values".
+There are generally better ways than to resort to the advanced features directly but if you need to use features that are potentially unsafe, you can learn more about those `unsafe features <TODO_ACCESS_TYPES_ADVANCED_LINK>`_.

-Here is how you declare a simple access type in Ada:
+Here is how you declare a simple pointer type, or access type, in Ada:

 .. code:: ada